charlessolar/DDD.Enterprise.Example/README.md

 **Architecture Overview**

 There are currently 3 nservicebus endpoints.
-One to send demo commands in SendMessages, one to receive commands in Domain and an event handler in Application.
+One to send demo commands in DemoMessages, one to receive commands in Domain and an event handler in Application.

 The Domain endpoint is configured to be a distributor to event listeners and Application is configured to subscribe.